menonls/menonls.github.io/_portfolio/uFluidicDevice.md

 Print and Cure Mold

 The mold is fabricated using high-resolution resin 3D printing.
-Post-print curing is performed to solidify the structure and improve surface properties.
+This allowed the neccesary clearances needed to achieve the fine details for the microscopic particles that would be flowing through.
+The smoothness of each layer also allowed the mold to produce a result that was smooth enough to be bonded to a glass slide.

 Parylene Coating